dnjoe96/pin-gen-API/README.md

-# Flask SMS Application
-Simple sms application built with Flask, Africa's Talking, SQLAlchemy and SQlite.
+Simple API to generate and verify 15-digit pin.

 ## To run on your local machine
 - create virtual environment